t81-foundation

 2. Trace hygiene — Axion traces MUST include the same meta slot string every time CanonFS writes persist metadata (e.g., capability grants, snapshots, links).
 Changing the verbatim string invalidates RFC-0020 policies and must be coordinated through a new RFC.

-3. CI artifact parity — The canonfs_axion_trace_test reproduction (see docs/guides/axion-trace.md) records those exact strings into build/artifacts/canonfs_axion_trace.log, providing auditors with a reference trace that CanonFS policies can expect before touching the filesystem.
+3. CI artifact parity — The canonfs_axion_trace_test reproduction (see docs/developer-guide/internals/axion-trace.md) records those exact strings into build/artifacts/canonfs_axion_trace.log, providing auditors with a reference trace that CanonFS policies can expect before touching the filesystem.

 Maintaining this contract makes CanonFS the canonical source of policy-verified persistence for Axion-aware binaries: canonical trace strings, capability enforcement, and deterministic writes all execute before the block is sealed inside CanonFS.